Derailed train cars removed from river in Wisconsin

-MADISON, Wis.
-(AP) — Crews removed two rail cars from the Mississippi River after a freight train derailed in southwestern Wisconsin, leaving four railway employees with minor injuries, officials said Friday.

-Thursday's derailment in Crawford County involved two of the train’s three locomotives and 10 cars carrying a variety of freight, including paint and lithium-ion batteries, said BNSF Railway spokesperson Lena Kent.
+Thursday's derailment between De Soto and Ferryville involved two of the train's three locomotives and 10 cars carrying a variety of freight, including paint and lithium-ion batteries, said BNSF Railway spokesperson Lena Kent.

-She said officials were still investigating what caused the derailment near De Soto, a village located about 85 miles (137 kilometers) northwest of Madison.

 The Federal Railroad Administration, a division of the U.S. Department of Transportation that regulates safety across the nation's railroads, tweeted that it was sending a team to the site to gather information and help local emergency workers.
 Nearly 30 state, local and public agencies responded to the derailment, according to Crawford County Emergency Management Director James Hackett.